umccr/orcabus/lib/workload/stateless/stacks/metadata-manager/README.md

 5. The sync happens every night periodically.
 See `./deploy/README.md` for more info.

 Please refer to the [tracking-sheet-service](proc/service/tracking_sheet_srv.py) implementation.

+### Loading from external csv

+The Metadata Manager has the capability to import metadata from an external CSV file.
+This CSV file should follow the same mapping structure as specified in the tracking sync process.
+The loading operation utilizes a presigned URL, which is subsequently used to load the data into the Metadata Manager.
+Not all header should be present in the CSV file, but the required fields are:

+- `library_id`
+- `subject_id`

+To trigger this operation, trigger from the lambda specified in `./deploy/README.md`.

 ### Audit Data